wp-plugins/s2member/readme.txt

 s2Member® — a powerful (free) membership plugin for WordPress®.
 Protect members only content with roles/capabilities.

 == Installation ==

-**NOTE:** Please do NOT use the WordPress® forums to seek company support.
-Support for s2Member® is handled in [our own support forums](http://www.s2member.com/forums/).

 = s2Member® is very easy to install (instructions) =
 1. Upload the `/s2member` folder to your `/wp-content/plugins/` directory.